DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/manipulate-report-elements/copy-report-controls.md

 ---
 # Copy Report Controls

-You can use [Main Toolbar](../../report-designer-tools/toolbar.md)'s commands or keyboard shortcuts to clone an existing report control.
+You can use the [Main Toolbar](../../report-designer-tools/toolbar.md)'s commands or keyboard shortcuts to clone an existing report control.
 A cloned control has the same settings as the initial control.

 [Select report controls](select-report-elements-and-access-their-settings.md) and click the **Copy** button or press CTRL + C to copy report controls to the clipboard.